electron/governance/wg-ecosystem/README.md

 dependencies or CI issues), we will perform a blanket upgrade of supported Node.js versions for all our packages to the latest LTS version.
 This upgrade process will be revisited annually.

-As of July 2024, our current plan is to upgrade all packages to a minimum of Node.js 22 when that version reaches its LTS date ([see Node.js release schedule for more details](https://nodejs.org/en/about/previous-releases#release-schedule)).
+As of July 2024, our current plan is to upgrade all packages to the earliest Node.js version where `require()` of synchronous ESM graphs will be supported (see [nodejs/node#51977](https://github.com/nodejs/node/pull/51977) and [nodejs/node#53500](https://github.com/nodejs/node/pull/53500)) some point after that version reaches its LTS date ([see Node.js release schedule for more details](https://nodejs.org/en/about/previous-releases#release-schedule)).

 ## Meeting Schedule